 While ethical recruitment of nurses from abroad is often seen as a solution to domestic nurse shortages. it should not be relied upon as the sole approach.
 All countries, including the Philippines, Pakistan, India, and Africa, require their nurses during global health crises.
-Member States should implement ethical recruitment policies aligned with the WHO Global Code of Practice on the International Recruitment of Health Personnel. as endorsed by WHO Europe's Tallinn Charter in 2008.
+Member States should implement ethical recruitment policies aligned with the WHO Global Code of Practice on the International Recruitment of Health Personnel, as endorsed by WHO Europe's Talling Charter in 2008.
 Therefore, prioritising effective nurse retention should be a key focus in nursing workforce strategies.
-Retaining scarce and highly skilled staff is more efficient and costeffective than continually replacing them.
+Retaining scarce and highly skilled staff is more efficient and cost-effective than continually replacing them.
 Post-pandemic policies aimed at improving nurse retention should emphasise professional autonomy, participation in decision-making, effective supervision and mentorship, reduced workloads, safe staffing levels, support for nurses' health and well-being, and better compensation for their efforts.
 Additionally, expanding the capacity of domestic nurse education systems and implementing advanced practice roles are important steps forward.

 Investing in mentorship programmes for nursing students is crucial to prevent high dropout rates.
-Despite and mental well-being of the workforce, upskilling and reskilling initiatives can cultivate a future-ready healthcare workforce, contributing to the modernisation, upgrade, and greening of the healthcare sector.
-Digital and green upskilling and reskilling initiatives are indispensable in empowering nurses to actively participate in the digital and green transition within the health and care ecosystem.
-Through initiatives like the Pact for Skills and the BeWell EU Project, the nursing workforce can gain a comprehensive understanding of digital and green solutions, thereby enhancing their digital literacy.
-This, in turn, enables nurses to optimise their time and daily work organisation, reduce administrative burdens, improve record-keeping, make evidence-based decisions, increase patient engagement, address health inequalities, and enhance cost efficiency in healthcare systems.
-As resilient and sustainable healthcare systems continue to evolve, digital and green skills will play an increasingly critical role in improving people's healthcare experience, driving technological and sustainable innovation, and creating better working conditions for the healthcare workforce.
+Despite a decline in the number of students in EU nursing education programmes in 2023 compared to 2019, there remains significant interest among young individuals in pursuing a nursing career.